-The Arroyo Grande Creek Flood Control Project was designed and constructed in 1961 by the former U.S. Soil Conservation Service.
-The main feature of the project was a 3.5 mile levee system and trapezoidal channel that confined Arroyo Grande Creek on both sides from its confluence with Los Berros Creek downstream to the Pacific Ocean.
+The Arroyo Grande Creek Flood Control Project (also referred to as Flood Control Zone 1/1A – Arroyo Grande Creek Channel) was designed and constructed in 1961 by the former U.S. Soil Conservation Service.
+The main feature of the project was a 3.5-mile levee system and trapezoidal channel that confined Arroyo Grande Creek on both sides from its confluence with Los Berros Creek downstream to the Pacific Ocean.
 In addition, the lower portion of Los Berros Creek from the Valley View Bridge to the confluence with Arroyo Grande Creek was diverted from its pre-1960 channel which ran along the southern edge of the Cienega Valley to its current confluence upstream of the Highway 1 Bridge.
 Runoff from the Meadow Creek Watershed, which runs through Pismo Lake, was designed to enter Arroyo Grande Creek through a pair of flap gates near the Pismo Dunes State Vehicular Recreation Area.
 After the project was constructed, maintenance of the flood control channel became the responsibility of the San Luis Obispo County Flood Control and Water Conservation District, under the purview of the County Public Works Department.

 Maintenance of the flood control channel consisted of vegetation and sediment removal and routine maintenance of the levee system and infrastructure.
 The design capacity in 1961 carried 50-year flood protection.
 Additional capacity due to freeboard could carry a 100-year storm or 10,000 cfs of flood protection before overtopping.